instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

    Even if you want to leave early, breaking a lease can be difficult or expensive.

 5. **Variable Quality**
-   Not all co-living providers offer the same quality — some may lack maintenance or community engagement.
+   Not all co-living providers offer the same quality, some may lack maintenance or community engagement.

 6. **Co-Op Responsibilities**
    If choosing a cooperative (like Stucco), you might need to contribute time and effort to management or decision-making.